yaybu/touchdown/docs/config/aws/elasticache.rst

     .. attribute:: subnet_group

+        A :class:`~touchdown.aws.elasticache.SubnetGroup` that describes the
-        The subnets to start the cache cluster in
+        subnets to start the cache cluster in.

     .. attribute:: parameter_group